EgorTitov01/EgorTitov01/README.md

 ## About Me

-I am a **beginner Python developer** currently studying at [Hexlet](https://hexlet.io).
+I am a **Python developer** currently studying at [Hexlet](https://hexlet.io).
 I have a passion for coding and a strong desire to continuously develop my skills.

 I enjoy experimenting with new tools and technologies to bring my ideas to life.
 Whether it's building web-applications, CLIs or automating tasks I love the challenge of solving problems through code.